Plural form of words ending in -us: Octopus

 Fowler's Modern English Usage states that "the only acceptable plural in English is octopuses," and that octopi is misconceived and octopodes pedantic.

-The term octopod (plural octopods or octopodes) is taken from the taxonomic order Octopoda but has no classical equivalent.
-The collective form octopus is usually reserved for animals consumed for food.
+The term octopod (plural octopods) is taken from the taxonomic order Octopoda but has no classical equivalent.
+The collective form octopus is usually reserved for animals consumed as food.

 Platypus

-The situation with the word platypus is similar to that of octopus; the word is etymologically Greek despite its Latinized ending, and so pluralizing it as if it were Latin (i.e. as platypi) is sometimes ill-considered.
+The situation with the word platypus is similar to that of octopus: the word is etymologically Greek despite its Latinized ending, and so pluralizing it as if it were Latin (i.e. as platypi) is sometimes ill-considered.
 As with octopus, importing Greek morphology into English would have platypodes as the plural, but in practice this form is hardly attested outside of discussions about pluralization.
 In scientific contexts, biologists often use platypus as both the singular and plural form of the word, in the tradition of sheep or fish, but laypersons and scientists alike often use the simple English plural platypuses.
 Different dictionaries make different recommendations.